1 Introducing SpaDES with a dummy ecological model

 Figure 1.3: Module diagram showing module inter-dependencies with object names.

-1.2.5.3 Running SpaDES
+1.2.5.3 Running the workflow

 Code

-## run simulation
+## run workflow

 dev() # on Windows and Mac, this opens external device if using Rstudio, it is faster